-MITSURU YONEZAKI is a violinist who currently attends The New England Conservatory Preparatory School.
-She has the experience of performing with the Boston Philharmonic Youth Orchestra, in hopes to become a global renowned musician.
-At The Julliard School, she would like to improve her art form so that she can communicate the power and amusement of muic to the world.
+MITSURU YONEZAKI is a violinist who attended The New England Conservatory Preparatory School.
+She has performed with the Boston Philharmonic Youth Orchestra, and her goal is to become a globally renowned musician.
+From fall 2016, she will be attending The Julliard School on the TOMODACHI Suntory Music Scholarship Fund.
+She would like to improve her art form so that she can communicate the power and amusement of music to the world.

-ANJU GOTOwas born and raised in San Francisco, and both of her parents are Japanese.
-With the TOMODACHI Suntory Music Scholarship Fund, she is grateful that as a violinist at the San Francisco Conservatory of Music, she can study and fulfill her goal of strengthening her ties with Japan.
+ANJU GOTO was born and raised in San Francisco, and both of her parents are Japanese.
+She is studying at the San Francisco Conservatory of Music as a violinist through the TOMODACHI Suntory Music Scholarship Fund from fall 2016.
+She hopes to study and fulfill her goal of strengthening her ties with Japan.
 As a bilingual and bicultural musician, she is looking forward to becoming a bridge between the United States and Japan.

-GEN YOSHIMURA plays the drums and will attend the Berklee College of Music to polish his performance skills.
+GEN YOSHIMURA plays the drums and attends the Berklee College of Music from fall 2016 to polish his performance skills.
 He looks forward to learning about various types of music around the world, and both creating and reciting sounds that will move people’s emotions.
-He particularly enjoys the space and atmosphere that music creates in a room, so he hopes to develop his own “groove” for audiences the spread the joy of music.
+He particularly enjoys the space and atmosphere that music creates in a room, so he hopes to develop his own “groove” for audiences.

-ERI CHICHIBU is from Miyagi Prefecture, and is a pianist headed for the Berklee College of Music.
-She has been passionate about music since she was little, and is particularly inspired by jazz, funk, fusion, pop, and rock music.
-Her dream is to become a great composer, and wishes to make people of all ages and backgrounds happy through the power and magic of music.
+ERI CHICHIBU is from Miyagi Prefecture, and is a pianist that is at the Berklee College of Music on the TOMODACHI Suntory Music Scholarship Fund.
+She has been passionate about music since she was very young, and is particularly inspired by jazz, funk, fusion, pop, and rock music.
+Her dream is to become a great composer, and wishes to spread happiness to people of all ages and backgrounds through the power and magic of music.

 2015 TOMODACHI Suntory Scholars